tonypanx/Dual_BCMA/bcma-car-external-validation/README.md

-# External validation of the dual-BCMA CAR T case in the Rade et al. atlas
+# External validation of the dual-BCMA CAR T case with Rade et al. atlas

 Analysis code for Figure 4d-h and Supplementary Figure S15.

 The manuscript reports a single patient treated with dual BCMA-targeted CAR T cells.
-To test whether the phenotypes seen in that case also separate cilta-cel from ide-cel at the cohort level, the same signatures and gene panels were run against the published single-cell atlas of Rade et al. (2026).
+To test whether the phenotypes seen in that case also separate cilta-cel from ide-cel at the cohort level, the same signatures and gene panels were run against the published single-cell atlas of Rade et al (2026).

 The atlas profiles all post-infusion T cells rather than sorted CAR T cells, so every analysis here is restricted to CAR-transgene-positive cells first, using the atlas authors' own `CAR_BY_EXPRS` call.
-Comparisons are therefore CAR+ versus CAR+ throughout.
+Comparisons are CAR+ versus CAR+ throughout.

 Sample sizes after gating: 25 ide-cel and 18 cilta-cel patients with post-infusion CAR+ cells; 17 ide and 7 cilta patients clear the per-patient cell-count threshold for the CD8 tests, and 7 ide and 6 cilta for CD4.

-## Where each panel comes from
+## Fig panel summary

 | Panel | Script | Output file |
 |---|---|---|